The #1 mistake people are making, when working with Photoshop is, not using layers.

 Looking at your layout in Photoshop, the whole thing might seem to you as one image and maybe it is if you put everything on your background layer.
 But that’s not the way how Photoshop was meant to work.
-Your layout, depending how extensive it is, consists of a couple or many elements e.g. text, images and other design elements.
+Your layout, depending on how extensive it is, consists of a couple or many elements e.g. text, images, and other design elements.
 Every element should be one layer.
 The more elements, the more layers you have.
 Probably the reason why people say it’s confusing.
 But it doesn’t have to be.
 We will soon come back to this point.
 The big advantage of creating layers for every part of your design is, you can change and rearrange every element by itself without affecting others.
 So layers are a form of organizing your layout and giving every item a special purpose and place.

 5 kinds of Photoshop layers for different purposes

 Background: The background layer is the default layer in Photoshop.
 When you open an image for the first time, it will always consist just of this layer which is locked, so adjustments you will make won’t affect it.
-To unlock this layer, in order to make changes, you have to double-click the name and a window opens where you enter a new name and select a mode, if you want.
+To unlock this layer, in order to make changes, you have to double-click the name and a window opens where you enter a new name and select a mode if you want.